What Does "De Minimis" Mean in Business Taxes?

 De Minimis Benefits and Cell Phones

-The IRS considers that employer-provided cell phones are de minimis if they're not part of the company's compensation to the employee and if they're provided for "substantial business reasons."
+The IRS considers employer-provided cell phones de minimis if they're not part of the company's compensation to the employee and if they're provided for "substantial business reasons."
 Some examples include:

-- The employee must to talk to clients when she's out of the office, such as if she works in a sales position
+- The employee must talk to clients when she's out of the office, such as if she works in a sales position.

 An Exception to the De Minimis Rule

 Like other taxes, the de minimis rule must be applied fairly.
-You can't treat meals the company provides at an employer facility to high-level employees as de minimis if the same benefit isn't available to all your employees.
+You can't treat benefits the company provides to high-level employees as de minimis if the same benefit isn't available to all your employees.

 For example, if you have a special dining room for executives and no dining room or similar dining room is available for other staff, you can't claim that the executive dining room is de minimis.
 And if it isn't de minimis, it's taxable to the executives.

 Records to Prove De Minimis Benefits

 It's always difficult to prove a negative.
 Keep detailed records of times when you provide small benefits to employees, explaining the business purpose, as well as the date and the time.
 Showing that you always keep good records will help you defend de minimis use in the event of a tax audit.